ah100101/chasing-alex-run/content/posts/10-surprises-from-climbing-mount-kilimanjaro.md

 Our group was very fortunate and all of us made it to the summit without any health issues.
 We had a stellar group of guides and porters from [Pristine Trails](https://pristinetrails.com/ "Pristine Trail") that guided us safely and successfully to the summit.
 The positive experience I associate with Kilimanjaro is tightly associated with the crew that Pristine Trails provided.
 They kept us laughing the entire way up the mountain and made sure that we were safe every day.

 ![](/images/kili-crew.jpg)

+I think it's safe to say that as a city dweller that lives at sea level, it will be hard for me to top the summit of Kilimanjaro.
+Though I hope to top the satisfaction and adventure of the trek in coming years.